A property fringe benefit arises when the employee is provided with free or discounted property.

 - goods (including gas and electricity, unless provided through a reticulation system) and animals

 - real property, such as land and buildings

 - rights to property, such as shares or bonds.

 In-house fringe benefits are goods or services received by employees which are the same as those provided to customers.
-In-house goods and services are concessionally valued.

 The FBT value of a property fringe benefit depends on the type of property fringe benefit, which will be one of the following:

 - Goods manufactured or produced by the provider (see valuation rules)

 - Non-retail goods (identical)